twilson63/8pin-arweave-tutorial/README.md

 }
 ```

-We can use tags to create queries on graphql and get access to specific transactions, in this case we are getting all the transactions that use the App-Name `8pin`.
+When we post our transaction with tags, we can use those tags as selectors in our Graphql
+queries to filter our query requests.
+In our above example, we are using the tag name `App-Name` and the tag value `8pin` as selector criteria in our Graphql query.

 ---

 ## Discussing the 8pin protocol (10 - 20 minutes)

-Since arweave is a decentralized data storage layer, you can leverage arweave to become you cloud backend, the way you do this, you create a protocol for use by any similar application, the protocol is very much like a schema in a database, it defines the shape of your data for your application.
+Since Arweave is a decentralized data storage layer, you can leverage Arweave to become your cloud backend!
+The way this works, is that you create a protocol for your data, the protocol is very much like a schema in a database, it defines the shape of your data for your application.
 An Arweave transaction is made up of several properties, but the most important properties for our protocol design is the data property and the tags properties.
-With Arweave you can create tags that can only contain 2048 bits of data, but these tags can be used to enable queryable transactions via graphql.
+With Arweave you can create tags on every transactions, but tthe combination of all the tags you create can only contain a total 2048 bits of data.
+These tags can be used to enable queryable transactions via Graphql.
 Our goals for the 8pin protocol is to be able to list our transactions on a map, in an efficient way.
-So our graphql query will need to return location data, a title, we also want to filter the list via timestamps, so we need to make sure timestamps are added to our tags specification.
+Our graphql query will need to return location data, a title, we also want to filter the list via timestamps, so we need to make sure timestamps are added to our tags specification.

 ```
 data: image